If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 That’s when I had to “Let go and Let God.”

-OPEN THE FLOOD GATES
+OPEN THE FLOODGATES

 AND WE’RE OFF!

-Sophia had already seen too much and wasn’t interested in going back so April stayed with her while we visited.
-Once Rachel was satisfied that he was alive and stable, she was willing to take Sophia to the Airbnb that Rachel had found for us located six minutes away from the hospital.
+My Granddaugher had already seen too much and wasn’t interested in going back, so April stayed with her while we visited.
+Once my Daughter was satisfied that he was alive and stable, she was willing to take my Granddaugher to the Airbnb she had found for us, six minutes away from the hospital.
+It would be our home base for the immediate future and was a tremendous blessing – a three-bedroom house that gave us the feeling of home when dealing with a very stressful situation.

-Then he threw a curve ball at us: “Did they tell you about the diffuse bilateral pulmonary nodules?”
+Then he threw a curveball at us: “Did they tell you about the diffuse bilateral pulmonary nodules?”

-Uh, no they didn’t!
+Uh, no, they didn’t!

 GREAT!
 Another thing we need to worry about.